mscdex/node-imap/README.md

 * **closeBox**(Function) - _(void)_ - Closes the currently open mailbox. **Any messages marked as \Deleted in the mailbox will be removed if the mailbox was NOT opened in read-only mode.** Also, logging out or opening another mailbox without closing the current one first will NOT cause deleted messages to be removed.
 The Function parameter is the callback with one parameter: the error (null if none).

 * **search**(Array, Function) - _(void)_ - Searches the currently open mailbox for messages using specific criterion.
 The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and an Array containing the message IDs matching the search criterion.
-The Array parameter is a list of Arrays containing the criterion (and also value(s) for some types of criteria) to be used.
+The Array parameter is a list of Arrays containing the criterion (and any required arguments) to be used.
 Prefix the criteria name with an "!" to negate.
-For example, to search for unread messages since April 20, 2010 you could use: [ ['UNSEEN'], ['SINCE', 'April 20, 2010'] ]
+For example, to search for unread messages since April 20, 2010 you could use: [ ['UNSEEN'], ['SINCE', 'April 20, 2010'] ].
+To search for messages that are EITHER unread OR are dated April 20, 2010 or later, you could use: [ ['OR', ['UNSEEN'], ['SINCE', 'April 20, 2010'] ] ].
     * The following message flags are valid criterion and do not require values:
         * 'ANSWERED' - Messages with the \Answered flag set.
         * 'DELETED' - Messages with the \Deleted flag set.